 In his BAR comment, Sayles compared looting in Egypt and Britain.
 Paul Barford, an archaeologist, aptly described the activity of digging up archaeological objects purely for personal entertainment and profit as "Collection Driven Exploitation" (CDE) no matter where it takes place.
 I think that all-encompassing phrase covers it very well.
 Barford also posted an excellent response ("A Shot in the foot?
 Or Somebody Else's Despicable Verbal Tricks?", 6 July 2014) to Sayles's other points.
 Well worth reading.

 Brief reply to the silly comment below the post on Sayles's blog:

 "Knell is a collector of classic [sic - I think he means 'classical'] oil lamps of the type regularly uncovered from Roman and Greco-Roman habitation sites [sic - most are recovered from tombs].
 Why he imagines that his collecting ethics motivate looters less, than say, other equally licit collectors, continues to be a source of humorous speculation."No, Knell was a collector of ancient lamps.
 I stopped.
 I doubt that many looters are going to be motivated by someone who doesn't buy their loot.

-Image: an ACCG coin dealer's view of the world?
+Image: an ACCG coin dealer's view of the world - remarkably like a coin?